-A comparison to classical closed fuel cycle for fast reactors, which would be required to achieve a comparable fuel/uranium usage, is shown in Figure 8.
+A comparison to classical closed fuel cycle for fast reactors (as proposed for closing the fuel cycle using classical GenIV systems), which would be required to achieve a comparable fuel/uranium usage, is shown in Figure 8.
 Already components are required as input.
 Due to the solid nature of such fuel separate steps are required, such as the fuel production, the storage time sufficient to cool the fuel until it can be reprocessed more easily, and the reprocessing.
 The separation of fissile material opens possibilities for misuse, whereas the solid fuel structure opens the way to insert pure fertile material for a short irradiation to produce weapon grade materials.